 “Quentin’s film is going to blow people away.” – Damian Lewis on Britannia Awards Red Carpet

-Well, some dreams come true and we have been living the dream since we got word late April that Damian Lewis would play the iconic Hollywood actor Steve McQueen in Quentin Tarantino’s latest movie Once Upon a Time in Hollywood!
+Well, some dreams come true and we have been living the dream since we got word in April 2018 that Damian Lewis would play the iconic Hollywood actor Steve McQueen in Quentin Tarantino’s latest movie Once Upon a Time in Hollywood!

 As our long-time readers know, we have been rooting for Damian to play Steve McQueen for more than three years now.
 JaniaJania wrote this article about why Damian Lewis should play Steve McQueen when we found out back in 2015 that a Steve McQueen biopic was in works.
-And I vividly remember giving a hard copy of that article to Damian at American Buffalo Stage Door in May 2015 and telling him that we believe he should play Steve McQueen!
-Thus, we declare this particular moment not only a top Damian Lewis moment but also a top Fan Fun moment.
-Am I right or am I right? 🙂
+And I vividly remember standing at Wyndham’s Theater stage door and giving Damian the hard copy of JaniaJania’s article along with some other Fan Fun posts and telling him it is our dream for him to play McQueen 😀

 JaniaJania also tweeted a question to be asked to Damian at NY Times Talks in 2016 about whether he would consider playing McQueen.